Cart 0

 Responsible + Sustainable Adventure Travel

 The truest way to understand Greenland is to experience it.
-In remote areas, it’s more like a cultural expedition than anything else.
+In remote areas, it’s more like a cultural immersion expedition than anything else.
 No amount of reading prepares you for the landscapes, people, or culture found at the far edges of the Arctic.
 While destinations like Ilulissat, Kangerlussuaq, and Nuuk are more accessible, I specialize in remote Arctic Greenland: communities such as Ittoqqortoormiit, Qaanaaq, Savissivik, Siorapaluk, Upernavik, Uummannaq, and Qeqertarsuaq.
 These communities rely on licensed local hunters for every part of your visit—in sport, logistics, and storytelling—meaning every interaction supports Indigenous livelihoods directly.

 These are subsistence communities with limited infrastructure.
 Most places have no restaurants, and general stores don’t carry specialty foods.
 Dietary restrictions require forethought: you may need to ship dried provisions in advance (expensive, complicated, and unreliable).
 You’ll rely on local food traditions—fish and marine mammals—prepared by Greenlandic hosts.
 Nuuk and Ilulissat are exceptions when comfort matters.
 In 2023 I pledged as a responsible and sustainable tourism partner with the Government of Greenland’s Tourism Board, a commitment to promoting local culture, small business, and economic independence.
 All suppliers are vetted and 100% locally owned.

-2026 Confirmed Departures
+2026 and 2027 Confirmed Departures

 Our expertise is the remotest places on earth and in Greenland and our group trips for the next few years will be exclusively in Ittoqqortoormiit (Scoresbysund), the largest fjord system in the world.
 It’s not for the faint of heart and we are literally at the edge of the earth.
 Due to limited facilities, we can only accommodate 5 people max.

-• Possible sightings of Polar Bear, Walrus, Narwhal, Arctic Hare, Sled Dog, Various Birds with local hunters and one of the only licensed Polar Bear viewing guides in Greenland
+• Possible sightings of Polar Bear, Walrus, Narwhal, Arctic Hare, Greenland Sled Dog, Various Birds with local hunters and one of the only licensed Polar Bear viewing guides in Greenland

 • Transportation will be mostly snowmobile, tougher on body than doglsedding, and boats